HTTPArchive/data-pipeline/README.md

 - The `all` pipeline which saves data to the new `httparchive.all` dataset
 - The `combined` pipline which saves data to the legacy tables.
 This processes both the `summary` tables (`summary_pages` and `summary_requests`) and `non-summary` pipeline (`pages`, `requests`, `response_bodies`....etc.)

-The pipelines are run in Google Cloud Platform (GCP) and are kicked off automatically on crawl completion, based on the code in the `main` branch which is depolyed to GCP on each merge.
+The pipelines are run in Google Cloud Platform (GCP) and are kicked off automatically on crawl completion, based on the code in the `main` branch which is deployed to GCP on each merge.

+The [`data-pipeline` workflow](https://console.cloud.google.com/workflows/workflow/us-west1/data-pipeline/executions?project=httparchive) as defined by the [data-pipeline-workflows.yaml](./data-pipeline-workflows.yaml) file, runs the whole process from start to finish, including generating the manifest file for each of the two runs (desktop and mobile) nd the four dataflow jobs (desktop all, mobile all, desktop combined, mobile combined) to upload of the HAR files to the BigQuery tables.
+This can be rerun in case of failure by [publishing a crawl-complete message](#publishing-a-pubsub-message), providing no data was saved to the final BigQuery tables.

+The four [dataflow jobs](https://console.cloud.google.com/dataflow/jobs?project=httparchive) can be [rerun](#run-the-pipeline) in case of failure, but the BigQuery tables need to be cleared down first (including any [lingering temp tables](https://github.com/HTTPArchive/data-pipeline/tree/update-readme-with-more-info#temp-table-cleanup))

-They can also be run locally, whereby the local code is uploaded to GCP for that particular run.
+The dataflow can also be run locally, whereby the local code is uploaded to GCP for that particular run.

 ## Diagrams